ember-animation/ember-animated/tests/dummy/app/templates/docs/sprites.md

 In this example, emails are `removedSprites`, `insertedSprites`, or `keptSprites` after each animation.
-When an email gets deleted from the inbox, it becomes a `removedSprites`.
-The inbox is the starting location of the email.
-Notice that the deleted email did not have a set final location.
+When an email gets deleted from the inbox, it becomes a `removedSprite`.
+The inbox is the initial bounds of the deleted email.

 When the inbox gets refreshed by clicking the mail icon, a new email gets added to the inbox.
-This new email is an `insertedSprite` that ends in the inbox, and does not have a set starting position.
+This new email is an `insertedSprite` that ends up in the inbox, so the inbox serves as the final bounds of the added email.

 Finally, the remaining emails in the inbox that are not deleted or added are `keptSprites`.
 The `keptSprites` only animate when other emails get added or deleted from the inbox.
-These emails are `keptSprites` because their initial and final position is the inbox.
+These emails are `keptSprites` because the inbox serves as both their initial and final bounds.

 {{#docs-demo as |demo|}}